Jack Deveraux and Jennifer Horton: 2000–07

 Not long after this, Greta finds out Jack's straight and leaves town, and Jack is now left distraction free in his, now more honest, pursuit of Jennifer.
 The relationship between Jennifer and Brandon eventually fizzles and Jennifer begins dating Colin Murphy a mysterious Irish man she met in Africa who she had originally gone to Ireland to meet.
 Briefly, Jack dated Billie Reed which made Jennifer jealous, although she refused to admit it.
 Jack comforted Jennifer when her cousin Hope was suspected dead which lead to a passionate embrace.
 But Jennifer pushed him away once again.
 Hurt and angry by her mixed signals and her feelings for Colin, Jack eventually put distance between them.
 Jennifer soon realized Colin was a con artist and that she truly loved Jack.
 She told Jack she wanted to get back together.
 He was hesitant but agreed to spend Christmas with her and Abby where they finally declared their love for one another.
 Colin was not happy with Jack and Jennifer getting cozy again.
 Jennifer overheard him threaten Jack's life.
-To prevent this from happening, she distracted Colin by sleeping with him.
+To prevent this from happening, she distracted Colin by having sex with him.
 Jennifer was sick with guilt when Colin told a heartbroken Jack.
 That same evening, Colin was murdered.
 Both Jack and Jennifer suspected each other (for the obvious reasons) and Jack even turned himself in to deflect suspicion off of Jennifer.
 Eventually the murderer turned out to be neither of them.
 Jennifer was dismayed once again when she suspected she was pregnant with Colin's baby.
 After she told Jack, he told her he would stick by her side no matter what.
 Thankfully, she was not and on Valentine's Day, Jennifer proposed to Jack.
 In May 2003, they finally remarried.

 In October 2003, Jack began working with police officer Abe Carver, leading to both men supposedly being murdered by the Salem Stalker (Marlena Evans).
 Jennifer was forced to disconnect a brain dead Jack's life support, but she was comforted by the fact that she was now pregnant with Jack's second child.